(An article about magnetic pickups, and how best to utilize finite pickup frontage space )

 Making your own pickups: The process of making a home-made pickup is tedious, exacting, and prone to mishap.
 It requires the purchase of various specialized materials.
 It won’t be surprising if, after weighing the relative costs in dollars, time, labor, resulting quality and suitability of design, you decide in the end that you’d rather go with something commercially made than make your own.
 Then again, it can be fun and educational to make your own pickup, especially if you’ve got that do-it-yourselfer gene.
 You can find full instructions for pickup making in our book Getting a Bigger Sound.
 Tutorials can be found on the internet as well.
 In this article I won’t get into instructions for making your own, but I will touch on some of the pros and cons of doing so.

 The main advantage of building your own pickup is, you can make it exactly to the specifications your instrument calls for.
 Pickup height may be a consideration, as store-bought pickups are often fairly tall — close to an inch and sometimes more — and available space below your sounding elements may be limited.
 But if you’re making a bar-shaped pickup, the main thing you’ll probably be looking for is a pickup of the right width; often one that is wider than a regular guitar pickup.
 The worry here, as always, will be noise.
 Remember that a wider pickup will be especially noise-prone; this makes dual-coil design most desirable; that doubles the work in making the pickup.
 It also makes the construction it more exacting as the two coils should be closely matched for effective noise cancellation.
-Despite all good intentions, a lot of the home-made pickups that people come up with turnout to be pretty noisy.
+Despite all good intentions, a lot of the home-made pickups turn out to be pretty noisy.

 The most tedious and sometimes frustrating part of making your own pickups is winding the coil, which typically involves winding literally thousands of wraps of exquisitely thin and fragile copper wire around a magnetic core.
-Even if you come up with an automated system for doing this, such as mounting the core on a record player turntable or otherwise motorizing the process, the job is delicate and time-consuming.
+Even if you come up with an automated system for doing this, such as mounting the core on a record player turntable or otherwise motorizing the winding process, the job is delicate and time-consuming.
 In some cases, however, you may be able to find a ready-made coil that you can repurpose for your pickup.
 Electric coils are made for many purposes in industry and consumer electronics, including chokes, solenoids, and relays.
 Such coils are typically cylindrical in form; almost never are they bar-shaped as in a typical pickup.
 So you’re most likely to find a suitable ready-made coil if the pickup you want to make is a spot pickup.
 Such coils are often mass produced and quite inexpensive.
 If you can find a suitable one, then the task of making your own spot pickups becomes a quicker and less onerous.
 Here’s the one that I used when I was making them in quantity some years ago.
 Unfortunately we see that that particular item is no longer available.
 But that the same vendor (Digikey.com) carries a huge inventory of such things, and a search there might turn up some other very similar product.